 D Status of Data Format Specification

 The last two columns indicate the current status of service specification by CCSDS.
 It is divided into two columns to indicate service and data format specification as these may be separately defined.
-The status is colour-coded consistently with the Functional and Information Views to show standardization status: Blue Published CCSDS Standard (Blue or Magenta Book)
+The status is color-coded consistently with the Functional and Information Views to show standardization status: Blue Published CCSDS Standard (Blue or Magenta Book)

 Blue/Light Blue Published CCSDS Standard providing a partial solution